-The medical term for a heart attack is a 'myocardial infarction' or MI.

-Over a period of time, usually many years, the coronary arteries can become narrowed.
-They are usually narrowed because fatty deposits (atheroma) are laid down in the lining of the coronary artery.
-This process is called atherosclerosis.
+Returning to fitness after a heart attack Patient's guide Heart Attack (The medical term for a heart attack is a 'Myocardial Infarction' or MI) Over a period of time, usually many years, the coronary arteries can become narrowed.
+They are usually narrowed because 'fatty deposits' (atheroma) are laid down in the lining of the coronary artery.
+This process is called 'Atherosclerosis'.
 When you have a heart attack one of these fatty deposits breaks open and a blood clot forms over it blocking your coronary artery.
-When one of your coronary arteries is blocked, an area of your heart muscle does not get any blood or oxygen and is damaged.
+When one of your coronary arteries is blocked an area of your heart muscle does not get any blood or oxygen and is damaged.

-- a) Coronary artery with fatty deposits - b) Blood clot formed, following rupture of fatty deposits
+Fig. 1.
+Coronary arteries with 'fatty deposits'

+Fig. 2.
+Blood clot formed over ruptured 'fatty deposit' You may have been taken to the catheter laboratory to try to remove the clot and restore the blood flow to your heart muscle.
-Blocked coronary artery and area of damaged heart muscle

-Usually a heart attack causes severe chest pain and/or other symptoms such as nausea, vomiting, breathlessness and sweating; but some people have a cardiac event and experience very few symptoms at all.
+Fig. 3.
+Blocked coronary artery and area of damaged heart muscle Usually a heart attack causes severe chest pain and/or other symptoms such as nausea, vomiting, breathlessness and sweating; but some people have a cardiac event and experience very few symptoms at all.
+Angina Angina is the name for the symptoms experienced when your heart muscle is not getting enough blood, and therefore oxygen, to meet its requirements.

-Angina

-Angina is the name for the symptoms experienced when your heart muscle is not getting enough blood, and therefore oxygen, to meet its requirements.
 This usually occurs when 'fatty deposits' (atheroma) are laid down in the lining of the coronary artery.
 This narrows them which reduces the flow of blood to your heart muscle.
 Angina can often be brought on by physical exertion, especially when exercising in the cold and/or after a heavy meal or emotional stress.
 Angina is commonly described as a discomfort, ache, tightness, heaviness, pressure or burning sensation around the chest area.
 It is not always a pain.
 Angina is often, but not always, felt across the chest.
 You may have pain or discomfort in your neck or throat or down one or both arms.
 This may be in addition to chest pain or discomfort, or these may be your only symptoms of angina.
 Angina may feel like indigestion and be experienced in the upper part of the abdomen.
 For some patients their main symptom may be breathlessness.

-Angina can usually be relieved by glyceryl trinitrate (GTN) spray (it can also be taken as a tablet) which relaxes your coronary arteries and lets the blood flow to the heart more easily.
+Angina can usually be relieved by Glyceryl Tri-Nitrate (GTN) spray (it can also be taken as a tablet) which relaxes your coronary arteries and lets the blood flow to the heart more easily.
 It is unlikely to be angina if:

 - It changes when you move position

 - The area is tender to touch

 - It is aggravated by your breathing

 - It is relieved by burping

-- It only lasts a few seconds
+- It only lasts a few seconds.

 If you experience new symptoms that you think may be angina, or if your existing angina becomes more frequent or severe, see your GP.
 Keep a diary of the pain and/or discomfort you experience and include information on what you were doing at the time, how long it lasted and what you did about it.
 This will help you and your doctor to decide if the symptoms you are experiencing are angina or something else.
 If you think you have the symptoms of angina: